gesellkammer/csoundengine/README.rst

 * An ``Instr`` can have named parameters which can be used to control the event.

-* A ``Session`` provides a series of built-in ``Instr``s to perform some common tasks, like playing samples from memory or from disk, perform audio analysis, etc.
+* A ``Session`` provides a series of built-in ``Instr``'s to perform some common tasks, like playing samples from memory or from disk, perform audio analysis, etc.

 .. code-block:: python